seattleflu/documentation/data-flow.md

 #### Lab Manifest
 The lab at the Brotman Baty Institute (BBI) maintains Excel files that record all samples processed by them.
 * Uploaded daily to the Fred Hutch AWS S3 bucket by BBI partners
-* Cronjobs set up to parse and upload the manifest data to ID3C table `receiving.manifest`
+* [Cronjobs] set up to parse and upload the manifest data to ID3C table `receiving.manifest`
 * See detailed script in [specimen-manifest] and [ID3C](https://github.com/seattleflu/id3c/blob/master/lib/id3c/cli/command/manifest.py).

 The lab manifest is also the source from which we identify UW retrospective samples that need metadata pulled EMR.
 When we detect new UW retrospective samples, we upload their data to the SFS - Clinical Data Pull REDCap project.
 [ITHS] then helps us pull data from EMR and fills in the records on REDCap.
+* [Cronjonbs] set up to parse and upload the UW data to REDCap daily
 * See detailed script in [backoffice](https://github.com/seattleflu/backoffice/blob/master/bin/import-uw-retrospectives-to-redcap)

 #### REDCap